Can I Buy Treasury Bonds on Fidelity?

 Treasury Education at Fidelity

-Fidelity places a strong focus on investor education, especially for Treasury securities.
-The broker’s website includes a fixed-income learning center under the News & Research tab at the top.
-We found numerous educational resources for fixed-income securities, including Treasuries.
+Fidelity places a strong focus on investor education, and this is especially clear with Treasury securities.
+The broker’s website includes a fixed-income learning center that can be reached from the News & Research tab at the top of the site.
+We found a variety of educational materials devoted to fixed-income securities, including Treasuries.
 Here are some examples:

 - Bond Investing Beyond Yield (live online webinar)